Oklahoma State Information

 Admitted to US: 11/16/1907 46

-Originally, the entire state was set aside for the exclusive use of Native Americans and was called Indian Territory.
-That changed when the Oklahoma Land Rush opened and settlers swarmed to the state.
+Initially, the entire state was set aside for the exclusive use of Native Americans and was called Indian Territory.
+That changed when the Oklahoma Land Rush opened, and settlers swarmed the state.

 Here are a few interesting facts about Oklahoma:

 It is the Nation’s third largest producer of natural gas and fifth largest producer of crude oil.

 The energy industry contributes $35 billion to the GDP of Oklahoma.